Places for the whole family to explore during school holidays.

 For those walkers who don’t want anything too challenging, the top ridge is equally pleasant.
-Walk quietly and you may see some deer or if not, you’ll certainly see the tracks they use as they pass through this magnificent landscape.
+Tread quietly and you may see some deer or if not, you’ll certainly see the tracks they use as they pass through this magnificent landscape.

-The Roman Baths
+The Roman Baths Museum

 At these gardens near Taunton there are 50 acres to explore, spanning 3 centuries of garden design.
 The formal gardens around the house are divided into rooms, all wonderfully different and inspiring.

-The gravel walk meanders away from the house into more informal woodland areas.
+The gravel path meanders away from the house into more informal woodland areas.
 There’s a charming rill beside the path, fed from the impressive man-made cascade waterfall further up the hill.
 This area in particular is a children’s delight as the path snakes higher and higher to a viewpoint looking out over land that would have formed part of this grand estate.

 Remember to check out their “What’s On” events for Easter egg hunts, fungi forays in October and the bluebell walk in April.
 The art gallery is worth a visit to view its latest exhibition of contemporary paintings and then relax at one of two eateries for either brunch, lunch or afternoon tea.